openhealthcare/opal/doc/docs/reference/upgrading.md

 option they were passing to `$modal.open`.
 (Alternatively, developers should consider refactoring to use the new `recordEditor` API.)

+The signatures of Flow `enter` and `exit` methods has changed to no longer accept options as a positional argument, and enter/exit controllers will no longer be initialized with access to options as a resovled provider.
+They will have access to either/both of `referencedata` and `metadata` so if your application includes custom flow controllers that use `options` you will need to refactor these to use the new x-data arguments instead.

+`referencedata` and `metadata` between them have all data previously in options, so the refactor here should be relatively painless.

 ### 5.x -> 6.x

 #### Upgrading OPAL